k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 ### Managed service Credentials

 For Fabric cluster namespace, like production, where massive data is handled, it is recommended to use managed services (like managed Postgres or bucket / blob storage).
-K2cloud is creating on-the-fly relevant managed resources, during such namespaces that need them.
-For this purpose, k2-agent namespace need to have credentials to make it.
+K2cloud is creating on-the-fly relevant managed resources during the namespaces creation process.
+For this creation purpose, the k2-agent namespace needs to have credentials.
 This can be achieved by using K8s cloud native credentials:

 * AWS: using IAM role ARN, attached to k2view-agent namespace service account.
 This shall be set in the k2-agent configuration.
 * GCP: using service account.
 The GCP service account name and project ID shall be set in the k2-agent configuration.